Cast your mind back to the last time you felt jealousy or envy.

 A seemingly rational thought.
 "I don't like the attention person (A) gave to person (B)."
 Within a couple of minutes I had blown my whole life up in my head.
 I was going to war.

-It started with a tightening of the chest.
-My mind automatically focussed on a particular train of thought and within seconds it was filled with negative fantasies playing out in front of my eyes.
+For me it starts with a tightening of the chest.
+My mind is automatically focussed on a particular train of thought and within seconds i'm filled with negative fantasies playing out in front of my eyes.
 A minute later, I hit free-fall anxiety, closely followed by fear.

 As I began to spiral I passed through feelings of incompetence, laziness and finally hit self-loathing transported into that place of unworthiness and ultimatley questioning my very existence.